-- The "reserve" rider is not required to use tyres marked with FIM stickers during his QP sessions. - A tyre is considered as "used" as soon as the rider has left the pit lane with his motorcycle. - The Team is solely responsible for the correct application and use of the tyre sticker on the tyre. - Any tyre found without this marking will be sanctioned by the FIM EWC Stewards Panel.
+- The 'reserve' rider is not required to use tyres marked with FIM stickers during his QP sessions. - A tyre is considered as 'used' as soon as the rider has left the pitlane with his motorcycle. - The team is solely responsible for the correct application and use of the tyre sticker on the tyre. - Any tyre found without this marking will be sanctioned by the FIM EWC Stewards Panel.

-2.3.7 Tyre Clearance
+2.3.7 Tyre clearance

-The Team must guard that a minimum safe distance between the surface of the tyre (at its largest point) and any fixed part of a motorcycle is guaranteed at all time (safe distance = no scrubbing of the tyre against any fixed parts).
+The team must guard that a minimum safe distance between the surface of the tyre (at its largest point) and any fixed parts of a motorcycle is guaranteed at all times (safe distance = no scrubbing of the tyre against any fixed parts).